adamheldring/AH2019/code/src/pages/news/2019-02-08-cover-art-sneek-peek/index.md

 ---
-path: "/cover-art-sneek-peek"
+path: "/cover-art-sneak-peek"
 date: "2019-02-08"
-title: "Cover art sneek peek"
+title: "You/More cover art sneak peek"
 featuredImage: "ah-youmore-single-cover.jpg"
 photoCredit: ""
 ---

-###Lorem ipsum dolor sit amet,

-2019-02-08

-Three weeks to single release.
+### Three weeks to release.
+Here is a sneak peek of the cover art.
-Cover art sneak peek.

-You / More
-March 1
+The "You/More" single drops on all platforms Friday March 1.